huangsvengood/WavDocs/docs/FAQ/outdoor_ap_first_time_setup.md

 		<img class="boxshadow" src="/images/indoor015.png">
 		</div>
 	=== "Mesh Router Mode"
-		__Mesh Mode__  :  Converts a network from a network provider's wired network to a Wi-Fi signal for wireless and wired networking.
+		__Mesh Router Mode__  :  Converts a network from a network provider's wired network to a Wi-Fi signal for wireless and wired networking.
 This mode also supports Mesh networking, which can be set up to pair subroutes to form a networking.

 		<div style="text-align: center;">